 - (About the different procedures for verification of specific attributes of the individual or legal entity): “at a distance, using means of electronic identification, for which the presence of the natural person or of an authorized representative of the legal person has been guaranteed prior to the issuance of the qualified certificate, and complying with the requirements set out in Article 8 with respect to “substantial” or “high” levels of security (Art.
 24-b, eIDAS)

-It is about this type of signature that has developed the centralized signature or signature in the cloud.
+It is about this type of signature that has developed the centralized signature or cloud eSignature.

-The signature in the cloud or centralized signature: a step beyond the qualified firm
+The cloud or centralized signature: a step beyond the qualified signature

 Thus, the signature in the cloud or centralized signature, has as main characteristic that its digital certificate is lodged in an HSM server (cryptographic device based in a hardware that generates, stores and protects cryptographic keys) to which the user accesses when it requires signing a document digitally.
 In order to keep the chain qualified, it is necessary that it be authentically in a robust way.

-A robust authentication is one that requires at least two identification procedures that can be, something that is known, something the user has or is: something that only the user knows (for example, a key), something that the user has (for example, card or device with NFC technology, key card, token sms, token otp …) or something that distinguishes biometrically the user (signature, voice or facial recognition, fingerprint, iris, etc.).
+Robust authentication is one that requires at least two identification procedures that can be, something that is known, something the user has or is, something that only the user knows (for example, a key), something that the user has (for example, card or device with NFC technology, key card, token sms, token otp …) or something that distinguishes biometrically the user (signature, voice or facial recognition, fingerprint, iris, etc.).

-When a user requires to electronically sign what he has to do is to authenticate himself, without having to install any certificate or software in the device from which the process is done, because the certificate is hosted on a secure server.
+When a user electronically sign what they need to do is to authenticate themselves, without having to install any certificate or software on the device from which the process is done, because the certificate is hosted on a secure server.

 Digital transformation, DSM and the centralized signature

-The European regulations concerning the promotion of the Digital Single Market together with the new eIDAS regulation support the use of the centralized signature for the achievement of a single digital market throughout the European space.
+The European regulations concerning the promotion of the Digital Single Market together with the new eIDAS regulation support the use of the centralized signature for the achievement of a digital single market throughout the EU.